Military Association of Atheists and Freethinkers: History

-The MAAF was founded with a simple email discussion group in February 1998 by Kathleen Johnson when she was an active duty Sergeant First Class with the Army's Criminal Investigative Division (CID).
-It soon expanded from an online presence and affiliated with other organizations including American Atheists and the Campus Freethought Alliance (now CFI On Campus).
+The MAAF was founded with a simple email discussion group in February 1998 by Kathleen Johnson when she was an active-duty sergeant first class with the Army's Criminal Investigative Division (CID).
+It soon expanded from an online presence and affiliated with other organizations, including American Atheists and the Campus Freethought Alliance (now CFI On Campus).
 Early membership, totalling just over 100, included several cadets and midshipmen in ROTC programs and military service academies.
-Jason Torpy, current president, took over in 2001 while still an active duty officer, established 501c3 status in 2006, and began working full-time for the organization at the end of 2010.
+Jason Torpy, current president, took over in 2001 while still an active-duty officer, established 501(c)(3) status in 2006, and began working full-time for the organization at the end of 2010.

 The group's early efforts included letter writing campaigns reminding public figures such as Tom Brokaw not to use the phrase, "There are no atheists in foxholes."
 One recipient of these letters, broadcaster Bob Schieffer, issued a public apology in response.
-Other efforts supported active duty military personnel seeking to include, "Atheist" or, "Agnostic" on their dog-tags instead of the more common, "No Rel Pref" which meant the individual had no religious preference.
+Other efforts supported active-duty military personnel seeking to include "Atheist" or "Agnostic" on their dog tags instead of the more common "No Rel Pref", which meant the individual had no religious preference.

-Jason Torpy, who joined MAAF while a cadet at West Point and who is now a former Army Captain, now leads a board of five current and retired military officers.
-As of 2007 he was overseeing an organization of more vocal atheist members, "in 15 countries, 45 states, and over 100 military installations and ships."
-Other recent efforts of the MAAF include public condemnation of the continued refusal by the Boy Scouts of America to accept non-believers.
+Jason Torpy, who joined MAAF while a cadet at West Point and who is now a former Army captain, now leads a board of five current and retired military officers.
+As of 2007, he was overseeing an organization of more vocal atheist members, "in 15 countries, 45 states, and over 100 military installations and ships."
+Other recent efforts of the MAAF include public condemnation of the continued refusal by the Boy Scouts of America to accept nonbelievers.
 While the BSA claims to be a private organization with a legal right to discriminate, the MAAF calls for an end to federal support in the form of funding and free access to military bases.
 The MAAF logo includes the three colors Air Force Blue, Army Green, and Navy Blue.
 It represents the land, sea, and air missions of the group's membership and the three-part mission of providing "atheists in foxholes" with advocacy, community, and education.